Email Marketing Solutions for Salesforce (Updated)

 - Opt-Out/Opt-In Management - all good programs should have the ability for users to opt-out of mass mailings and many offer opt-in solutions as well.

 - Deliverability Management - includes deliverability tools that can analyze your content in order to minimize your message being treated as spam; bounce management handles the ability to auto-remove bad emails from your list or identify why a message was bounced

 - List Cleansing - ability to identify and remove duplicates and invalid email addresses

 - Reporting & Tracking - expect basic functionality to include tracking of open rates and click through rates.
 More robust reporting is available on more powerful solutions.

 - Survey Capabilities - some of the applications offer the ability to create email surveys.

 - Template & Content Creation Functionality - ability to easily create template-based emails with various styles, layouts and features

-- Campaign Automation - replicate successful multi-step marketing campaigns and have them run on auto-pilot.
-For example, set-up a campaign that will automatically send a save-a-date email 180 days before the event, invitation 90 days before event, reminder 30 days and 5 days before event, and sorry-we-missed-you and thanks for attending messages 1 day after the event.
+- Campaign Automation - replicate successful multi-step marketing campaigns and have them run on autopilot.
+For example, setup a campaign that will automatically send a save the date email 180 days before the event, invitation 90 days before event, reminder 30 days and 5 days before event, and sorry we missed you and thanks for attending messages 1 day after the event.
 Campaign automation is the core functionality that differentiates Marketing Automation applications from Email Marketing applications.

 - Event/Webinar Management - manage invitations, registration, reminders and post-event correspondence; integrate with popular webconferencing programs like WebEx, GotoWebinar, etc.